-In an active market environment, these assets are marked-to-market by applying market bid quotes observed on the secondary market.
-The quotes received from other banks or brokers and applied in the marked-to-market process are calibrated to actual market trades whenever possible.
+These assets are marked-to-market by applying market bid quotes observed on the secondary market.
+The quotes received from other banks or brokers and applied in the marked-to-market process are calibrated to actual market trades where observed.

-In certain instances, where the market is inactive, a discounted cash flow model is used based on various assumptions including market interest rates, market credit spread levels and assumptions regarding market liquidity, where relevant.
+In certain instances, a discounted cash flow model is used based on various assumptions including market interest rates, market credit spread levels and assumptions regarding market liquidity, where relevant.
 Additional pricing reference points have been obtained by collecting spreads using primary transactions that are comparable with the relevant loans.